Below is a Zoom recording of our Virtual Field Trip in the Apalachicola Bluffs and Ravines region, which originally streamed on October 6.

 The Apalachicola Bluffs and Ravines region is like nowhere else in Florida.
 Fifty miles from the coast, the Apalachicola River crosses an ancient shoreline.
 High above the river, sand dunes from long-gone islands are home to a truly distinctive geology and biology.

 We start up on the bluffs, where TNC has been restoring fire-dependent longleaf habitats since the 1980s.
 From these pine savannas, we climb down into steephead ravines, a unique geological phenomenon filled with rare plants and animals.

 As we hike, climb, and find rare plants and animals, we answer the following questions:

 How does restoring longleaf pine habitat help move water and sand throughout the rest of the river system?

 How does regular fire promote biodiversity high in the uplands, down in ravines, and throughout our region?

-Watch via Zoom and Facebook Live on Tuesday, October 6 at 10 am ET.
+Our field trip was live on Tuesday, October 6 at 10 am ET.
 Thank you to our partners: The Nature Conservancy in Florida, Apalachicola Riverkeeper, the Florida Native Plant Society, and the University of Florida Thompson Earth Systems Institute.
 This project is funded by a grant from PBS.